Manisha1808/car-defect-detection-ai/README.md

 ## ✨ Features

 - Upload vehicle images for inspection
-- AI-based defect detection using a YOLO model
+- AI-based defect detection using YOLO
 - Visualization of detected defects on the image
-- Inspection report with defect type and confidence score
+- Inspection report with confidence score
 - Severity classification (High / Medium / Low)
 - Full-stack integration with Flask and React
 - Clean and interactive user interface